SAP-samples/teched2022-DA280/exercises/5_Create_A_Smart_Predict_Scenario/README.md

 # Exercise 5 - Create a Smart Predict Scenario

-In this exercise, you will create a Smart Predict Scenario with energy price as the influencer.
+In this exercise, you will create a Smart Predict scenario with the energy price as an influencer.

 ## Creating a Smart Predict Scenario